prebid/prebid.github.io/dev-docs/analytics/id5.md

 pbjs.enableAnalytics({
     provider: 'id5Analytics',
     options: {
-        partnerId: 1234, // change to the Partner Number you received from ID5
+        partnerId: 173    // change to the Partner Number you received from ID5 }
-        eventsToTrack: ['auctionEnd','bidWon']
-    }
 });
 ```